thingsdb/ThingsDocs/v0/content/thingsdb-api/has_node.md

 ### Return value

-Returns `true` a node with a given id exists and otherwise `false`.
+Returns `true` if a node with a given id exists and otherwise `false`.

 ### Example